Joe Knight (boxer): Losing the Title to Bob Godwin

-Final attempt at the NBA Light Heavyweight Title, February, 1934
+Final attempt at the world title

-On February 5, 1934, Knight fought a fifteen-round draw before 20,000 in another NBA World Light Heavyweight title match against Maxie Rosenbloom.
-The referee and one judge scored the match as a dead heat giving three rounds to each contestant, but Sam Roberts, the remaining judge gave the bout to Knight by the slimmest margin of one round.
+On February 5, 1934, Knight fought a fifteen-round draw before 20,000 in another world light-heavyweight title match against undisputed champion Maxie Rosenbloom.
+By that point, Rosenbloom was recognized by the NBA, the NYSAC, and The Ring.
+The referee and one judge scored the match as a dead heat, giving three rounds to both contestants, but Sam Roberts, the remaining judge gave the bout to Knight by the slimmest margin of one round.
 Rosenbloom employed his common but controversial habit of flicking and backhanding his opponent's face and body with an open glove.
 Whether this was a foul or fair determined whether the judges scored Knight or Rosenbloom the winner.
 Most ringside, however, felt Knight deserved the winning vote and the title.